Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 Only individuals who complete the Portfolio by the stated deadline may qualify for a Letter Packet.
 Applicants who qualify may request that the Preprofessional Advising Office submit a packet of letters of recommendation to certain central application services of health profession schools.

-Instructions on requesting that your Letter Packet be submitted to schools will be sent to you by email in May.
-It may take 7-10 business days from the time your request is received in the Preprofessional Advising Office for your Letter Packet to be sent to schools.
+Instructions on how to officially request that your letter packet be submitted to central application services will be posted to Blackboard and emailed to you on June 21st.
+It can take up to 7-10 business days from the time your request is received in the Preprofessional Advising Office for your Letter Packet to be sent to schools.

 How many Letter Packets can I request?